Dabadvic/MetaheruisticsQtApp/README.md

 ## Folders
 * Deployment: Contains the executables of all the exercises, with all the dependencies necessary to execute them.
+* Documentation: Contains the PDF files with more information regarding the algorithms developed and the results of test executions, all of them in Spanish language.
 * Instancias: Contains all the instances used for the testing of the application
 * Meta*: Contains all the source code of the application for that exercise, including self developed metaheuristics algorithms.